¿Qué es la tecnología de fabricación aditiva?, y cómo funciona para su negocio?

 2. New Materials for Every Need

 Scientists are creating AM materials that match (or beat) traditional materials.
 En 2023, a team at Stanford developed a 3D-printable plastic that’s as strong as aluminum but 50% encendedor.
-Another company (Carbón) created a resin that’s flexible like rubber but can withstand high temperatures (hasta 200 ° C)—perfect for gaskets or seals.
+Another company (Carbon) created a resin that’s flexible like rubber but can withstand high temperatures (hasta 200°C)—perfect for gaskets or seals.
 Por 2030, you’ll be able to 3D print nearly any material used in traditional manufacturing.

 3. “Distributed” AM (Print Anywhere, Anytime)

 Instead of central factories, businesses will use small AM hubs (located near customers) to print parts on demand.
 Por ejemplo, a clothing brand could have AM hubs in major cities: when a customer orders a custom shoe, the hub prints it the same day (no shipping needed).
-Amazon is already testing this with a network of AM hubs for spare parts—cutting delivery times from 3 días de 12 horas.
+Amazon is already testing this with a network of AM hubs for spare parts—cutting delivery times from 3 días para 12 horas.

 Yigu Technology’s Perspective on Additive Manufacturing Technology

-Recomendamos comenzar a pequeño: use AM for prototypes or small-batch custom parts first, then scale up as you see results.
+We recommend starting small: use AM for prototypes or small-batch custom parts first, then scale up as you see results.
 Por ejemplo, a client in the toy industry started with an FDM printer to test new toy designs (ahorro $3,000 on mold fees in the first month).
 Now they use SLS to make small batches of limited-edition toys—generating 20% more revenue from custom products.

 Preguntas frecuentes: Common Questions About Additive Manufacturing Technology